msavin/MongoInspector/README.md

 # MongoInspector
  - To learn more, go to http://mongoinspector.meteor.com

-# To Install:
- - Run "meteor add msavin:mongoinspector"
+ - To use, run "meteor add msavin:mongoinspector"
- - Add and configure on the client: "Session.set("MongoInspector", ["List", "Your", "Collections"]);"